tuva-health/medicare_cclf_connector/README.md

 ## 🧰  What does this repo do?

-The Medicare CCLF Connector is a dbt project that maps raw Medicare CCLF claims data to the Tuva claims data model and then builds all of the Tuva data marts.
+The Medicare CCLF Connector is a dbt project that maps raw Medicare CCLF claims data to the Tuva Input Layer, which is the first step in running the Tuva Project.
 This connector expects your CCLF data to be organized into the tables outlined in this [CMS data dictionary](https://www.cms.gov/files/document/cclf-information-packet.pdf), which is the most recent format CMS uses to distribute CCLF files.
 <br/><br/>

 ## 🔌 Database Support